gogre/irgo/README.md

 .........at least 3 [2] of whose links are same-coloured
 .........and none opposite-coloured,
 ......is coloured
-...3. an uncoloured link connecting 2 uncoloured points,
+...3. an uncoloured link connecting 2 points,
 .........each of which has at least one coloured link
 .........and no opposite-colored links,
 ......is coloured
-if a link becomes coloured by both colours,
-...its colour is neutralised.

 **Circumscribe clusters =**